100% Certified Authentic

 Best Racing Watches Vintage Omega Speedmaster

-The history of the racing watch also includes the pivotal role Omega played with the launch of their famous Speedmaster.
-Before the Omega Speedmaster became the first watch worn on the surface of the moon, forever cementing its role in the space and aviation industries, it was a racing chronograph developed for professional race car drivers to use at the track.
-Adding leverage to the company’s position as official timekeeper for the Olympic Games, the first Speedmaster was created in 1957 as a racing and sports chronograph with a visually impressive and easy to read dial.
-The original Omega Speedmaster, the CK2915 was designed by Claude Baillod and featured a tri-compax chronograph layout with high-contrast index markers.
-Additionally it made the pioneering decision to have its tachymeter scale moved to its bezel rather than printed on its dial for increased legibility.
+The history of the racing watch also includes the pivotal role OMEGA played with the launch of their famous Speedmaster.
+Before the OMEGA Speedmaster became the first watch worn on the surface of the moon, forever cementing its role in the space and aviation industries, it was a racing chronograph developed for professional race car drivers to use at the track.
+Adding leverage to the company’s position as the official timekeeper for the Olympic Games, the first Speedmaster was created in 1957 as a racing and sports chronograph with a visually impressive and easy-to-read dial.
+The original OMEGA Speedmaster, the CK2915 was designed by Claude Baillod and featured a tri-compax chronograph layout with high-contrast index markers.
+Additionally, it made the pioneering decision to have its tachymeter scale moved to its bezel rather than printed on its dial for increased legibility.

 Despite choices ranging from conservative to extremely bold, along with a vast array of racing watch straps now available, all luxury racing watches are bound by the same core values that inextricably connect them to precision driving and technical excellence.